 (3.)
-The performance test was conducted and the resulting data were reduced using EPA-approved test methods and procedures, as specified in subsection (i)(v) of this section; and
+The performance test was conducted and the resulting data were reduced using EPA-approved test methods and procedures, as specified in subsection (i)(v) of this section; and subparts of this section.

 (4.)
 The performance test was appropriately quality-assured, as specified in subsection (i)(iii) of this section.